A3R0X/Frost-Hack/README.md

 INFO:
-feel free to download, its a poorly made fork of Kami Blue that gives me a minecon cape (Can add UUIDs to cape list but I don't think I'm gonna update this)
+This client is a fork of an old version of Kami Blue (made in 2020)

+Changes:
+1. Discord RPC addedt to show you are playing "Frost-Hack"
+2. GUI of KamiBlue changed to red
+3. Added a few UUIDs to make them have minecon capes (you have to be running the client to see it)